ar3thien/ar3thien.github.io/_posts/2021-02-09-install-omada-controller-on-ubuntu-18.md

 # __Introduction__
 ---
 <br>
-In this tutorial we will see how to install [TP-Link Omada Controller][omada-info] on a [Ubuntu 18.04][ubuntu-18] server.
+In this tutorial I will show you how to install [TP-Link Omada Controller][omada-info] on a [Ubuntu 18.04][ubuntu-18] server.

 My environment is hosted on a [Proxmox][proxmox-info] hypervisor and running on a [LXC][lxc-info] container.

-The LXC container will be running using the following resources:
+The container will be running with the following resources:
   * 1 vCPU
   * 512 MB RAM
   * 4 GB disk